k1jst/newsm-policy/healthsafety.md

 ## Supervised Operation

-- No steam equipment may be operated without the direct supervision of
+- No steam equipment may be operated without the direct supervision of a qualified operator